Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 However, the following tools are the right place to get started.

-If you need more tools, that will become apparent as you gain experience in working with wood.
+If you need more tools, that will become apparent as you gain experience working with wood.

-Until then, you can start with the nine tools on this list.
+Until then, you can start with the essential hand tools on this list.

 1- Chisel